Save big (up to $1,875) on small business tools with our free membership, business.com+

 Benefits and perks for remote employees are well-documented and highly sought after.
 However, business owners may find that the arrangement actually saves their companies money.
 For example, Sun Microsystems identified telecommuting-prompted savings of $68 million yearly in real estate costs; Dow Chemical and Nortel reported saving over 30 percent on costs unrelated to real estate.

 Jonathan Goldberg, CEO and founder of Kimberfire, agrees that remote work can bring significant financial benefits.
-“One key area of savings is the reduced need for physical office space,” Goldberg explained.
+“One key area of savings is the reduced need for physical office space,” Goldberg told us.
 “This frees up capital that can be reinvested into areas like technology and employee development, which ultimately drive growth.”

 According to Global Workplace Analytics, nearly 60 percent of employers identify cost savings as a significant telecommuting benefit.
 It estimates that, for all applicable jobs, if everyone who wanted to work remotely did so just half of the time, the total money saved would be over $700 billion annually.
 This averages out to more than $11,000 per employee per year.